 ECTEL knows multiple paper and submissions formats.
 Below we list the different expectations and review criteria for each category, as well as the best paper / demo / poster awards.

-The review should firstly serve as constructive feedback to the authors.
-Authors have typically invested a lot of time and energy in this paper, and deserve a respectful, constructive reply.
-Reviewing is part of the ongoing scientific discourse, in the sense that researchers engage with each others’ works.
-Secondly, the review should be informative to the program chairs who will ultimately need to decide on paper acceptance.
+The review should first serve as constructive feedback to the authors.
+Authors have typically invested a lot of time and energy in this paper and deserve a respectful, constructive reply.
+Reviewing is part of the ongoing scientific discourse in the sense that researchers engage with each others’ works.
+Secondly, the review should be informative to the program chairs, who will ultimately need to decide on paper acceptance.

-All papers need to be correctly formatted and have a correct length.
+All papers need to be correctly formatted and have the correct length.
 If they are not, they may be rejected without further review.